-Most people do have narcissistic traits, that doesn’t make people a narcissist.
+Most people can have narcissistic traits that doesn’t make them a narcissist.
 So if your friend meets someone, you might see less of them for a while, yet if you were in need, they would be there for you, mutual respect and understanding of each other’s needs.
 Most friendships survive the odd disagreement or misunderstanding.
-Healthy friendships understand that jobs, family and life, can sometimes get in the way.
+Healthy friendships understand that jobs, family and life can sometimes get in the way.
 Yet, even if you’ve been busy for weeks or months without each other when all is going well, you know you could call them in an emergency.
-They’d be there as would you them, the give and take, you might often think of each other, meaning to send that message, yet for whatever reason, you don’t at that moment, and the next time you remember it’s late at night.
+They’d be there as would you them, the give and take, you might often think of each other, meaning to send that message, yet for whatever reason, you don’t at that moment, and the next time you remember, it’s late at night.
 Or you might spend most days or weeks together.
-However, it is, there is that give and take.
+However, it is.
+There is that give and take.

 Signs of a female narcissist friend.

-Females want to brag and flaunt, everything they’re getting from their male partner.
+Females want to brag and flaunt everything they’re getting from their male partners.
 Brag about anything new they have, and put down anything you have achieved.

-Most female narcissists want to be the centre of attention, due to needing to feel validated and cover up their low self-esteem.
-If that’s getting attention by being superior or playing the victim and requiring support, now good people can do well for themselves.
-If they don’t have at least five of these characteristics they are not a narcissist, or if they need support from a traumatic past if they don’t have at least five, they do possibly just need gentle guidance.
+Most female narcissists want to be the centre of attention due to needing to feel validated and cover up their low self-esteem.
+If that’s getting attention by being superior or playing the victim and requiring support, now genuine people can do so as well.
+If they don’t have at least five of these characteristics, they are not a narcissist, or if they need support from a traumatic past, if they don’t have at least five, they do possibly just need gentle guidance.
 The main things to look out for are.
 Do they lack genuine empathy?
-Do they exploit others, do they believe that they are indeed entitled, whether they have earned it or not.
+Do they exploit others?
+Do they believe that they are indeed entitled, whether they have earned it or not?